nrjdalal/smart-registry/README.md

 npx smart-registry
 ```

 Yeah, that's it!
-You don't need to do anything else. `Smart Registry` has the word `smart` in it for a reason.
+You don't need to do anything else (not even registry.json). `Smart Registry` has the word `smart` in it for a reason.

 ### Advanced Usage

-If you want, you can customize the output directory, working directory, and provide files or directories to build the registry from.
+If you want, you can customize the output directory, working directory, and provide additional files or directories to build the registry from.

 ```plaintext
 Version: